-Retrieve can be used to get one or more objects, either by directly traversing an association of another object, or by retrieving objects from the database.
+A Retrieve activity can be used to get one or more objects, either by directly traversing an association of another object, or by retrieving objects from the database.

-See Common Properties for properties that all microflow activities share (for example, caption).
-This page only describes the properties specific to the action.
+For the properties that all microflow activities share (for example, the Caption), see Common Properties.
+This page only describes the properties specific to this activity.

-Retrieve type defines the way the objects are retrieved.
+The Source defines the way the objects are retrieved:

 This property specifies which association will be followed.
 The association must be an association from an object that is already available to the retrieve activity.
 Associations can be followed in both directions.

-The entity of which to retrieve instances (objects).
+This property specifies the entity from which to retrieve instances (objects).

-The range determines how many objects are retrieved.
+This property specifies the range that determines how many objects are retrieved:

 |All||Retrieve all objects at once.|

-XPath constraint defines the condition the objects need to suffice to be retrieved.
+The XPath constraint defines the condition the objects need to fulfill to be retrieved.
 If there is no XPath constraint, all objects of the entity are retrieved.

-Date functions, user-role tokens, computations based on tokens, and following associations aren’t supported in xpath constraints when retrieve activity is in a nanoflow.
+Date functions, user-role tokens, computations based on tokens, and following associations are not supported in XPath constraints when the retrieve activity is in a nanoflow.

-Sorting defines the order of the list.
+This property defines the order of the list.
 The list can be sorted in ascending and descending order on the values of an attribute.
-If there are objects that have the same attribute value the list is sorted based on the second attribute (if any) and so on.
+If there are objects that have the same attribute value, the list is sorted based on the second attribute (if any) and so on.

 5 Output Properties

-This is the name of the list or object returned by the Retrieve activity.
-It can be used by all activities that follow this activity.
+This is the name of the list or object returned by the activity.
+It can be used by all the activities that follow this activity.